CD930/dwm/README.md

 # About
-This is a fork of Luke Smith's dwm config based on suckless' dwm.
+This is a fork of vanilla dwm, with minor changes.

 All keybindings are in config.h